The BFG (2016 film): Plot

-Sophie, a 10-year-old girl living in a London orphanage, is often awake at the "witching hour".
-One night, she shouts at some men in an alley-way.
-Later, she sees an elderly Giant Man outside her window, who captures her and takes her to his home in Giant Country.
-He explains that he cannot allow Sophie to return to her world and reveal the existence of giants.
-If she ventures out alone, she may be eaten by the nine much larger giants.
+One night, Sophie, a smart and brave ten-year-old girl living in a London orphanage, catches sight of an elderly giant.
+The giant captures her and takes her to his residence in Giant Country.
+He tells Sophie that he took her so that she would never reveal the existence of giants to anyone.
+The giant creates a nightmare to prevent her from escaping, fearing she might be eaten by larger giants.

-In his workshop of dreams, the giant fashions a nightmare to convince the sleeping Sophie to stay with him in safety.
-The Fleshlumpeater, the infantile leader of the man-eating giants, intrudes and demands for a "boo-boo" on his finger to be fixed.
-He smells Sophie, but the elderly giant convinces him to leave.
-Sophie persuades the friendly giant to take her to visit Dream Country.
-They accidentally awaken the other giants, and after the Bloodbottler suggests they "frolic", they bully the friendly giant.
-A thunderstorm drives the man-eating giants into their cave, but the Fleshlumpeater finds Sophie's dropped blanket.
+The next morning, Sophie is nearly discovered by Fleshlumpeater, the leader of the man-eating giants, but the elderly giant drives Fleshlumpeater away with a foul vegetable known as the snozzcumber.
+She persuades the elderly giant to take her to Dream Country.

+They accidentally awaken the other giants, and after Bloodbottler suggests they "frolic", they bully the friendly giant.
+A thunderstorm drives the man-eating giants into their cave, but Fleshlumpeater finds Sophie's blanket.

 In Dream Country, Sophie and the friendly giant catch good and bad dreams.
 The giant reveals that his only name – besides "Runt", the other giants' nickname for him – is "the Big Friendly Giant", which leads Sophie to call him "BFG".
-She accompanies him to London for his nightly work: using his dream-trumpet to spread good dreams to sleeping children.
-They return to Giant Country just as the other giants have finished eating children around the world.
+She accompanies him to London for his nightly work: using his dream trumpet to spread good dreams to sleeping children.
+They return to Giant Country just as the other giants have departed to go eat children worldwide.
 The BFG realizes that Sophie has lost her blanket, exposing her presence to the other giants, and leaves her outside her orphanage.
-Explaining that his last human companion liked to read, and even taught The BFG how to read, but sadly The Boy was discovered and eaten by the giants, he is unwilling to endanger Sophie and departs.
-Unafraid, Sophie jumps off her balcony in the hope he will appear again to catch her, and he does.
+Revealing that his last human companion liked to read, and even taught The BFG how to read, but sadly was discovered and eaten by the giants, he is unwilling to endanger Sophie and departs.
+Unafraid, Sophie jumps off her balcony hoping he will appear again to catch her, and he does.